strobejb/andersen-ev/README.md

 ### Lock the charger

-Andersen chargers can be locked so that connected vehicles will not charge, and any scheduled charge events will not cause the vehicle to charge.
+Andersen chargers can be 'user locked' so that connected vehicles will not charge, and any scheduled charge events will also prevent the vehicle to charge.

 ```python
 a2.user_lock(deviceId)